Chapter 1: Phantom Blades

 The scream came from a nearby convenience store.
 Zoro stopped walking.

-A man with a minor speed mutation came sprinting around the corner — clutching a stolen register drawer, legs a blur of desperate motion, heading straight down the narrow street toward Zoro.
-Behind him, a rookie Pro Hero covered in aquatic scales was shouting warnings, hands raised, building pressure for a water blast.
+A man with a minor speed mutation came sprinting around the corner.
+He was clutching a stolen register drawer, his legs a blur of desperate motion as he headed straight down the narrow street toward Zoro.
+Behind him, a rookie Pro Hero covered in aquatic scales was shouting warnings, hands raised while building pressure for a water blast.

 The pedestrians around Zoro scattered.
 He didn't move.

 His eyes locked onto the approaching figure.
-His right hand dropped to his left hip — and found nothing.
-Just the fabric of his uniform, and empty air where a hilt should have been.
+His right hand dropped to his left hip and found nothing.
+There was just the fabric of his uniform and empty air where a hilt should have been.
 But his body didn't get the message.
-His stance shifted on its own.
-Weight dropped.
-Center of gravity lowered.
-Muscles coiled.
+His stance shifted on its own: weight dropped, his center of gravity lowered, and his muscles coiled.

 The temperature around him seemed to fall by a degree.

-One step closer, he thought, his thumb twitching — the ghost of a motion, pushing a blade from a scabbard that wasn't there.
+One step closer, he thought.
+His thumb twitched in the ghost of a motion, pushing a blade from a scabbard that wasn't there.

 The hero fired.

-A massive wave of pressurized water exploded forward — but his feet weren't planted, and the recoil sent him sliding backward across the wet concrete with a crash that echoed down the alley.
+A massive wave of pressurized water exploded forward, but the hero's feet weren't planted.
+The recoil sent him sliding backward across the wet concrete with a crash that echoed down the alley.
 The blast missed the thief completely, splattering harmlessly against the brick wall to Zoro's left.

 The thief laughed, cut a sharp left into an alleyway, and was gone.